 - Determining the type of home you can afford

-Why First-Time Home Buyers Should Take An Education Course
+Why First-Time Home Buyers Should Take An Online Education Course

-If you’re not sure how to get started, your lender or real estate agent may be able to point you toward a first-time home buyer course.
-But there are a few things you should consider before signing up.
+If you’re not sure how to get started, take a look at the U.S. Department of Housing and Urban Development’s (HUD) list of approved courses.
+Your lender or real estate agent may also be able to point you toward a first-time home buyer course.

 What To Expect From Your Home Buyers Course

 During the class, you’ll learn vital information that will help you on your journey as a homeowner.
 It’s an opportunity to learn what the home buying process is really like.

 Here’s an overview of what you can expect to learn:

 Budgeting For Home Ownership